The Department of Earth Sciences participates in a range of activities to make our subject accessible to school pupils, teachers and the wider public.

 Our students and academics can visit local primary schools to support aspects of the KS1 and KS curriculum, for example rock formation; adaptation and evolution; and earth hazards such as earthquakes and volcanoes.

-In collaboration with Access and Outreach Officers in the various colleges, we can occasionally welcome school visits to the department, particularly Year 12s wishing to explore university options for those with A-Level Maths and Sciences, though we do recommend where possible that students visit on Open Days.
+In collaboration with Access and Outreach Officers in the various colleges, we welcome school visits to the department, particularly Year 12s wishing to explore university options for those with A-Level Maths and Sciences, though we do recommend where possible that students visit on Open Days.

 Our academics present at the Oxford and Cambridge Regional Conferences, staged at venues around the UK, in order to bring a flavour of our two universities to those who might not be able to visit us.
 We also give taster talks alongside other science departments at the annual Maths & Science Teachers Conference, Further Maths What’s Next, Lesser Spotted Science, and Pathways events in Oxford.